United States in the Vietnam War: Gulf of Tonkin

-There was rampant confusion in Washington, but the incident was seen by the administration as the perfect opportunity to present Congress with "a pre-dated declaration of war" in order to strengthen weakening morale in South Vietnam through reprisal attacks by the U.S. on the North.
-Even before confirmation of the phantom attack had been received in Washington, President Johnson had decided that an attack could not go unanswered.
+Confusion was abound around the circumstance of the attacks.
+The Turner Joy's reports of the second attack were met with scepticism from many U.S. officials.
+While it is 'indisputable' that the first attack occurred, the evidence of the second attack, McNamara contends, "appears probable but not certain".
+This incited rampant confusion in Washington.
+Nevertheless, the incident was seen by the administration as the perfect opportunity to present Congress with "a pre-dated declaration of war" in order to strengthen weakening morale in South Vietnam through reprisal attacks by the U.S. on the North.
+The attack was pivotal in justifying the Johnson administration's intensification of the war.
+Even before confirmation of the phantom attack had been received in Washington, Johnson had decided that an attack could not go unanswered.
+Johnson ordered attacks on North Vietnamese naval bases almost immediately, and capitalised on the incident by convincing congress to accept intensified military action in Vietnam.

-Just before midnight he appeared on television and announced that retaliatory air strikes were underway against North Vietnamese naval and port facilities.
 Neither Congress nor the American people learned the whole story about the events in the Gulf of Tonkin until the publication of the Pentagon Papers in 1969.
 It was on the basis of the administration's assertions that the attacks were "unprovoked aggression" on the part of North Vietnam, that the United States Congress approved the Southeast Asia Resolution (also known as the Gulf of Tonkin Resolution) on August 7.
 The law gave the President broad powers to conduct military operations without an actual declaration of war.
 The resolution passed unanimously in the House of Representatives and was opposed in the Senate by only two members.

-National Security Council members, including United States Secretary of Defense Robert McNamara, Secretary of State Dean Rusk, and General Maxwell Taylor, agreed on November 28 to recommend that Johnson adopt a plan for a two-stage escalation of the bombing of North Vietnam.
+National Security Council members, including Secretary of Defense Robert McNamara, Secretary of State Dean Rusk, and General Maxwell Taylor, agreed on November 28 to recommend that Johnson adopt a plan for a two-stage escalation of the bombing of North Vietnam.